ClusterCockpit/cc-doc/content/en/docs/release/_index.md

 weight: 1
 ---

-## New performance and energy footprint configuration

-In previous versions `cc-backend` used a set of hard-coded metrics for the performance footprint.
-The database had dedicated columns for each of these metric stats in order to filter jobs using those performance metrics.
-Because you may want to use different footprints on an accelerated cluster compared to a standard multi-core system, this is a severe restriction.
-Version 1.4.0 of `cc-backend` introduces a new string attribute `footprint` for metrics in the `cluster.json` configuration of the job archive.
-This allows you do define your individual performance footprint for every cluster and optionally subcluster.
-This also enables you to change the footprint configuration if required.
-The footprint metrics will be used in the footprint UI component shown in job views and optionally job lists.
-They are also used for the metrics shown in the polar plot and are available for sorting and filtering jobs.

-Metrics configured as footprints are collected as aggregated `key:value` pairs in one JSON object for every job, either on job completion, or during runtime in configurable intervals.
-The JSON object itself is written to the database in a single dedicated column named `footprint`.

-{{< alert >}}
-*Please note:* In order to guarantee a seamless update, follow the instructions on updating the `cluster.json` and migrating the database on this page.
-With missing configuration of the `footprint` attribute, only existing jobs will show `footprint` data after update and database migration, while subsequently completed jobs will not be updated due to missing information, and therefore show no footprint data.
-{{< /alert >}}

-Moreover, `cc-backend` also provides an energy footprint configuration now.
-This is a set of metrics that are used to calculate the total energy used by a job.
-The metrics used for the energy footprint are also marked using a new attribute `energy` in the cluster metric configurations.
+## Major changes

+- **Metric store integration**: The previously external `cc-metric-store` component was integrated into `cc-backend`.
+In this process the configuration for the metric store was made much simpler.
+It is not possible to use an external time-series database.
+It is possible though to either send the metric data to multiple time-series backends or to forward all metric-data to `cc-backend`.
+- **Drop support for MySQL/MariaDB**: We only support SQLite from now on.
+SQLite performance better and requires less administration.
+- **New slurm adapter**: We provide now an official slurm batch job adapter with tighter slurm integration.
+The REST API should still work but was extended to also provide Slurm node and job states.
+The job and node-state API is offered as REST API or via NATS.
+- **Revised configuration**: The structure of the configuration was unified and consolidated.
+It can now be distributed via multiple files.
+The UI configuration can be selectively configured.
+Defaults for the metric plots can be configured per cluster/subcluster.
+- **Switch to more flexible .env handling**:

+### New experimental features

+- **Automatic Job taggers**: It is possible to automatically detect application types and classify pathological jobs and tag jobs accordingly.
+The tagger rules are specified in rules.
+- **Alternative job-archive backends**: As alternatives to the file-based job archives there exist now an **SQLite** and **S3** compatible object store backends.

-### What you need to do
+## What you need to do

-You need to adapt all of your `cluster.json` files in the job archive marking all footprint or energy metrics.
+You need to adapt your central `config.json` and all of your `cluster.json` files in the job archive marking all footprint or energy metrics.

 Here is an example how to mark a footprint metric: